 Pollard is subject to regulation in most jurisdictions in which its products are sold or used by persons or entities licensed to conduct gaming activities.
 The gaming regulatory requirements vary from jurisdiction to jurisdiction and licensing, other approval or finding of suitability processes with respect to Pollard, its personnel and its products, can be lengthy and expensive.
 Many jurisdictions have comprehensive licensing, reporting and operating requirements with respect to the sale and manufacture of bingo and bingo related products, including bingo paper and pull-tab tickets.
 These licensing requirements have a direct impact on the conduct of the day-to-day operations of Pollard.
 Generally, gaming regulatory authorities may deny applications for licenses, other approvals or findings of suitability for any cause they may deem reasonable.
 There can be no assurance that Pollard, its products or its personnel will receive or be able to maintain any necessary gaming licenses, other approvals or findings of suitability.
-The loss of a license in a particular jurisdiction will prohibit Pollard from selling products in that jurisdiction and may prohibit Pollard from selling its products in other jurisdictions.
-The loss of one or more licenses held by Pollard could have an adverse effect on the business.
+The loss of a license in a particular jurisdiction will prohibit Pollard from selling products in that jurisdiction and may prohibit Pollard could have an adverse effect on the business.